laravel/docs/upgrade.md

 You should update your `config/auth.php` configuration file with the following: [https://github.com/laravel/laravel/blob/develop/config/auth.php](https://github.com/laravel/laravel/blob/master/config/auth.php)

 Once you have updated the file with a fresh copy, set your authentication configuration options to their desired value based on your old configuration file.
-If you were using the typical, Eloquent based authentication services available in Laravel 5.1, you most likely do not need to change any values.
+If you were using the typical, Eloquent based authentication services available in Laravel 5.1, most values should remain the same.

+Take special note of the `passwords.users.email` configuration option in the new `auth.php` configuration file and verify that the view path matches the actual view path for your application, as the default path to this view was changed in Laravel 5.2.
+If the default value in the new configuration file does not match your existing view, update the configuration option.

 #### Contracts